Menu

 How Much Does Death in Service Cover Cost?

 One of the great things about death in service policies is that your employer pays for them, so there is no cost to you as the employee.
-Your employer will decide how much cover they want to provide and what the payouts will be if you die while employed.

 It’s important to remember that each life insurance policy has its terms and conditions, so make sure you understand what each policy covers before making a decision.